Land Loan Calculator India 2026

 LTV ratio: Usually 60-80% of land value

-Location in approved municipal/panchayat limits
+Location in approved municipal limits

 Required Documents Checklist